hazama-yuinyan/TSLisp/README.md

 * It'll always do tail call optimization.
 * The symbol '*version*' refers to a list whose car is the version number and cdr is the platform name on which it is running.
-* The subtract function '-' takes more than one arguments.
+* The subtract function '-' can take more than one arguments.
-* The divide function '/' takes more than two arguments.
+* The divide function '/' can take more than two arguments.
 * (delay x) constructs a Promise object as in Scheme, and it can be shortened to '~x'.
   The built-in functions and conditional expressions implicitly resolve them.
 * The (read) function returns a EOF symbol when it encounters EOF.